-Cases of domestic violence are common in social work practice.
-Interventions are one of the most critical steps for social workers to help the children exposed to domestic violence to improve their situations.
-This paper lays more emphasis on children and the bio-psycho-social approach focuses more on the individual, how social workers should be counseling children exposed to domestic violence?
+Cases of domestic dispute are common in social work practice.
+Interventions are one of the most critical steps for social workers to help the children exposed to domestic dispute to improve their situations.
+This paper lays more emphasis on children and the bio-psycho-social approach focuses more on the individual, how social workers should be counseling children exposed to domestic dispute?
 On the basis of the bio-psycho-social approach, the social workers can find many presenting problems.
 But the social workers should pay more attention on individual not the presenting problem.
 The social workers can use the client-centered therapy in this situation.
-The social workers also should help the child to enhance his self-concept and become a fully functioning person.
+The social workers should help the child to enhance his self-concept and become a fully functioning person.
 In addition, the social workers also should help the child increase his openness to experience, promote his willingness to grow and build trust with each other.
 Used the above example, the social worker are suppose to help the child to improve his self-esteem, teach him build trust with friends in school and encourage him to experience more in the school.
-When social workers are counseling with the child, the social workers also should intervene the whole family, because surrounding environment has a significant impact on clients and social workers should focus on the person in the environment.
+When social workers are counseling with the child, the social workers should use more congruence, unconditional positive regards and accurate empathic in the meeting.
+However, social workers also should intervene the whole family, because surrounding environment has a significant impact on clients and social workers should focus on the person in the environment.